d3plus/d3plus-website/_examples/d3plus-plot/bar-chart-stacked/index.md

 title: Stacked Bar Chart
 width: 990
 height: 400
+time: 1504199304711
+date: August 31, 2017
 ---

 # Stacked Bar Chart

-The rectangles in a bar chart can be stacked on top of each other by simply setting the stacked method to `true`:
+The rectangles in a bar chart can be stacked on top of each other by simply setting the [.stacked( )](http://d3plus.org/docs/#Plot.stacked) method to `true`:

 ```js
 var data = [